usdoj-crt/beta-ada/_pages/_topics/mobility-devices.md

   - Indoor or outdoor facility
   - Square footage
   - Furniture placement and density
-  - OPDMD storage availability
+  - Storage availability
-- _Legitimate safety requirements_ for operating the OPDMD
+- _Legitimate safety requirements_ for operation
 - Risk of serious harm to environmental, natural, or cultural resources
 - Conflicts with federal land management requirements